 Adult Skunk Following People, Disoriented, Falling Down, Circling or Acting Aggressively

 Call your local animal control agency to assess and handle the situation.

 Here's a very effective recipe for quickly de-scenting dogs: Mix a quart of hydrogen peroxide, ¼ cup of baking soda and a teaspoon of liquid dish soap in a large bowl.
 Apply with a washcloth, rinse and then shampoo the dog (or anything that was sprayed).
 The odor will disappear within minutes.
 The dog may have bad breath for a while, though, if he was sprayed in the face.

 Baby Skunks Around Dead Mother

 Call your local animal control agency.
 In the meantime, put an upside-down laundry basket over the baby skunks so they don't wander off.

 A vial of Odors Away can be purchased from a hardware store to neutralize the bad odor.
 Put a few drops in a bowl and place in any room that smells.
 Add new drops every day.
 If the odor persists for weeks, it may be a dead skunk and professional assistance will be needed.

 Skunks in Garage

-Skunks wander into garages when the door is left open.
-To get them out, open the garage door before dusk and sprinkle an 8-inch band of flour under it, watch for exiting footprints, and then close the door.
+Skunks wander into garages when doors are left open.
+To get them out, open the garage door before dusk and sprinkle an 8-inch band of flour under it.
+Watch for exiting footprints, and then close the door.